akhilajoshi75/Incident_predictor/README.md

  It has single linear structure, with the all files in the root directory

 Project Implementation:
--It can either be implemented by using "
+-It can either be implemented by using "predictor.py" file for a terminal based approach or the "dashboard.py" for a streamlit based dashbaord display approach.